-- People with a psychotic disorder can exhibit signs of mild confusion or clumsiness.
+People with a psychotic disorder can exhibit signs of mild confusion or clumsiness.

-- Subtle physical features, such as highly arched palate or wide or narrow set eyes, have been described in psychotic disorders, but none of these findings alone allow the physician to make the diagnosis.
+> - Subtle physical features, such as highly arched palate or wide or narrow set eyes, have been described in psychotic disorders, but none of these findings alone allow the physician to make the diagnosis.

-- Generally, results are normal for most psychotic disorders for the lab tests and imaging studies available to most doctors.
+> - Generally, results are normal for most psychotic disorders for the lab tests and imaging studies available to most doctors.
 If the person has a particular behavior as part of their mental disorder, such as drinking too much water, then this might show as a metabolic abnormality in the person's laboratory results.

-Family members or friends of the person with psychosis can help by giving the doctor a detailed history and information about the patient, including recent life stressors, behavioral changes, previous level of social functioning, history of mental illness in the family, past medical and psychiatric problems, medications, and allergies (to foods and medications), as well as the person's previous physicians and psychiatrists.
+> Family members or friends of the person with psychosis can help by giving the doctor a detailed history and information about the patient, including recent life stressors, behavioral changes, previous level of social functioning, history of mental illness in the family, past medical and psychiatric problems, medications, and allergies (to foods and medications), as well as the person's previous psychiatrists and other physicians.
 A history of hospitalizations is also helpful so that prior records at these facilities might be obtained and reviewed.

-The diagnosis of another psychotic disorder may be distinguished from schizophrenia based on the duration of symptoms (as with brief psychotic disorder), the specific kind of psychotic symptoms that occur with delusional disorder, the type of nonpsychotic symptoms that occur with it as with schizoaffective disorder, or what causes it, as with substance/medication-induced psychotic disorder and psychosis due to a medical condition.
+> The diagnosis of another psychotic disorder may be distinguished from schizophrenia based on the duration of symptoms (as with brief psychotic disorder), the specific kind of psychotic symptoms that occur with delusional disorder, the type of nonpsychotic symptoms that occur with it as with schizoaffective disorder, or what causes it, as with substance/medication-induced psychotic disorder and psychosis due to a medical condition.
 The diagnosis of other specified schizophrenia spectrum and other psychotic disorder is reserved for those individuals who have some psychotic symptoms but do not qualify for a specific psychotic diagnosis.
 Women who recently had a baby (are in the postpartum state) who develop psychotic symptoms may be diagnosed with postpartum psychosis.
 Also, a neurosis like major depressive disorder or bipolar disorder can become severe enough to result in psychosis symptoms, also called psychotic features.

-Get tips on therapy and treatment.
+> Get tips on therapy and treatment.